Chhath Puja 2019

 Origin of Lalahi Chhath Puja Many believed that Lalahi Chhath Puja was started by the Surya Putra (son) Karna, the great Mahabharata warrior who ruled over the Anga Desh (Munger district of Bihar).

-During the Mahabharata period, the festival was also observed specially by the Pandavas and Draupadi for regaining their lost kingdom.
+During the Mahabharata period, the festival was also observed especially by the Pandavas and Draupadi for regaining their lost kingdom.
 Secondly, another story behind celebrating the Chhath puja is the story of Lord Rama.

 It is believed that Lord Rama of Ayodhya and Devi Sita of Mithila had kept fast and also offered puja to the Lord Sun. in the month of Kartika in Shukla Paksha; during their coronation after returning to Ayodhya after 14 years of exile.